itsjoeka/AvianHelicoBacterome/README.md

 # WAVDeSc: Wavelet Denoising for single-cell RNA-seq Data

-WAVDeSc is a matlab toolkit for denoising single-cell RNA-seq.
+WAVDeSc is a matlab tool for denoising single-cell RNA-seq.
 WAVDesC leverages biorthogonal wavelet transforms to decompose scRNA-seq data into different frequency components and applies Bayesian thresholding to remove noise.
+The pipeline comprises three main phases: Signal Decomposition, Thresholding, and Signal Reconstruction aimed at prducing a denoised output

-## Background
+## Subheader
+The pipeline depends on the Wavelet Toolbox.
+- Check if it is installed:
+  `licence('test', 'Wavelet_Toolbox')`